prOttonicFusion/github-contributions-CLI/README.md

 ```
 python3 githubContributions.py
 ```
+If the output looks odd, try changing the progress bar symbol in `config.ini` or using the command line flag `--marker`.
 To get more info about usage, run the script with the `-h` flag.